nine187/CMEECourseWork/Week1/README.md

 ## Directory Structure:

-*Codes: This directory contains all the relevant codes in week 1.*<br />
+*codes: This directory contains all the relevant codes in week 1.*<br />
-*Data: Contains files holding data that could be use in the relevant script.*<br />
+*data: Contains files holding data that could be use in the relevant script.*<br />
-*Sandbox: This is my playground.*<br />
+*sandbox: This is my playground.*<br />
-*Results: Contains relevant output of the codes written in week 1.*<br />
+*results: Contains relevant output of the codes written in week 1.*<br />

 ### In Code you shall find: